handsontable/handsontable/docs/11.0/guides/integrate-with-angular/angular-hot-reference.md

 ---
-title: 'Referencing the Handsontable instance with Angular'
+title: 'Referencing the Handsontable instance in Angular'
-metaTitle: 'Referencing the Handsontable instance with Angular - Guide - Handsontable Documentation'
+metaTitle: 'Referencing the Handsontable instance in Angular - Guide - Handsontable Documentation'
 permalink: /11.0/angular-hot-reference
 canonicalUrl: /angular-hot-reference
 ---

-# Referencing the Handsontable instance with Angular
+# Referencing the Handsontable instance in Angular

 ## Overview
 The following example is an implementation of `@handsontable/angular`, which shows you how to reference the Handsontable instance from the wrapper component.